GU4243-ADS/project-3-algorithms-project3_group1/README.md

 + All

-Papers
+References

-Breese, J. S., Heckerman, D., & Kadie, C. (1998, July).
++ Breese, J. S., Heckerman, D., & Kadie, C. (1998, July).
 Empirical analysis of predictive algorithms for collaborative filtering.
 In Proceedings of the Fourteenth conference on Uncertainty in artificial intelligence (pp. 43-52).
 Morgan Kaufmann Publishers Inc..

-Herlocker, J. L., Konstan, J. A., Borchers, A., & Riedl, J. (1999, August).
++ Herlocker, J. L., Konstan, J. A., Borchers, A., & Riedl, J. (1999, August).
 An algorithmic framework for performing collaborative filtering.
 In Proceedings of the 22nd annual international ACM SIGIR conference on Research and development in information retrieval (pp. 230-237).
 ACM.

-Su, X., & Khoshgoftaar, T. M. (2009).
++ Su, X., & Khoshgoftaar, T. M. (2009).
 A survey of collaborative filtering techniques.
 Advances in artificial intelligence, 2009, 4.

-Jeh, G., & Widom, J. (2002, July).
++ Jeh, G., & Widom, J. (2002, July).
 SimRank: a measure of structural-context similarity.
 In Proceedings of the eighth ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 538-543).
 ACM.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.